 Margaret River is a name synonymous with great Australian wine.

 It once referred to a single township in the middle of Western Australia’s South West, but these days, the name Margaret River encompasses an entire region — including the towns of Busselton, Dunsborough, Yallingup, Augusta and many other communities.
-If you’re looking for a travel destination that offers a superb food and wine scene, a stunning natural setting, perhaps a dash of outdoor adventure, and plenty of lazy days by the water, ‘Margs’ was made for you — and it’s just three-and-a-bit hours’ drive south of Perth.
+If you’re looking for a travel destination that offers a superb food and wine scene, a stunning natural setting, perhaps a dash of outdoor adventure, and plenty of lazy days by the water, this is undoubtedly it.
+And at just on three hours’ drive south of Perth, Margaret River is doable as a weekend or short break escape.

 Here are ten of the best things to do in Margaret River.

-Margaret River is a mixed bag of diverse types, behaviours, quirks and cool ideas, which combine to attract adventure seekers, nature lovers, fitness fans and gourmet gurus.
-It’s the ideal place to push your boundaries.
-Forest Adventures South West’s highest challenges are not for the faint-hearted, but there are six rope courses to choose from, ranging in height for ages seven and up.
-If you want to attempt the longest zip-line in the park, you’ll have to climb 19 metres above the ground by way of a hanging log ladder (which is super challenging!).
+Margaret River marches to its own unique beat, and attracts adventure seekers, nature lovers, fitness fans, arty types and gourmet gurus.
+It’s the ideal place to push your boundaries and try something different.
+While Forest Adventures South West’s highest rope course challenges are not for the faint-hearted, there are options closer to the ground that are suitable for ages seven and up.
+If you want to ride the longest zip-line in the park, you’ll have to climb 19 metres up a hanging log ladder (which is super challenging!).
 If that doesn’t get the adrenaline pumping hard enough, give the 13-metre-high base-jump a go!

 Surfers love the South West’s 130 kilometres of coastline, which features no less than 75 surf breaks.
 A popular one is Surfer’s Point at Prevelly.
 If you’re not a surfer, it’s a great place to check out the tribes doing their thing and catch a stunning sunset.
 If you want to learn to hang ten, book a lesson with Margaret River Surf School.
 By the way, you can’t go past Hillzeez Down South Surf Shop for all your beach, surf and skate needs.
 Margaret River town, Busselton and Dunsborough each have a Hillzeez store.